KeeganJin/personal_researches/README.md

 # personal_researches
-A collection of my personal researches.
+A collection of my personal research, including social science and AI, etc..